Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 It’s important to remember to check your site’s functionality on mobile, which this tool allows.
 More and more users are accessing the web through mobile devices, so your site must present correctly for them.

-9. Your Themes and Plugins Are Up to Date
+9. Ensure Your Themes and Plugins Are Up to Date

 It’s vital to keep your version of WordPress, along with your themes and plugins, up-to-date to prevent any vulnerabilities.
-Hackers can easily take advantage of any weaknesses in outdated software.
+Hackers can easily exploit weaknesses in outdated software.

-Accessibility is all about making sure your site can be used by everyone, regardless of their ability.
+Accessibility is about ensuring that your site can be used by everyone, regardless of their ability.
 This includes visitors who have problems with their sight or hearing.

 Think about your site’s structure.